DiveGearAdvice.comUpdated May 2026

 Water temperature: 7-14°C Peak season temperatures: 11-14°C (August)

-Scottish diving is cold year-round but offers the UK's best marine life — particularly on the west coast and in Scottish sea lochs.
+Scottish diving is cold year-round with some of the UK's best marine life -- particularly on the west coast and in Scottish sea lochs.
 Nudibranchs, cuttlefish, seals, and in deeper water, cold water corals.
 The cold is manageable with the right exposure protection.

 Key UK sites: Scapa Flow (WW1 German fleet wrecks), Loch Fyne, Sound of Mull, Oban area.